kubewarden/docs/docs/tasksDir/pod-security-admission-with-kubewarden.md

 ## Summary

 PSA provides an easy way to secure Kubernetes clusters.
-The main goal of PSA is simplicity and it doesn't provide the power and flexibility of the previous PSP.
+The main goal of PSA is simplicity and it doesn't have the power and flexibility of the earlier PSP.

-Using Kubewarden together with PSA fills this gap.
+Using Kubewarden together with PSA helps fill this gap.